-- Grant requests of up to \$30,000 for 501c3 organizations based in Cuyahoga County - Application consists of 10 narrative questions, budget and support materials - Completion of the Cultural Data Profile for FY 2016 required (Refer to page 8 for more information) - 1:1 cash match required
+- Grant requests of up to \$30,000 for 501c3 organizations based in Cuyahoga County - Application consists of 10 narrative questions, budget and support materials - Completion of the Cultural Data Profile for FY 2017 required (Refer to page 8 for more information) - 1:1 cash match required

-CAC will also offer the following grant opportunities for 2018:
+CAC will also offer the following grant opportunities for 2019:

-- 2018 Project Support II (PS II): grants of up to \$5,000 for 501c3 organizations. - General Operating Support (GOS): multi-year core support for 501c3 organizations with a primary mission of arts & culture.
+• 2019 Project Support II (PS II): grants of up to \$5,000 for 501c3 organizations.

-To learn more about the differences between General Operating Support, Project Support I and Project Support II, refer to the 2018 Grant Program Guide.
+To learn more about the differences between General Operating Support, Project Support I and Project Support II, refer to the 2019 Grant Program Guide.
 Organizations may only submit one application per cycle.